jackysp/stale-read-demo/README.md

 go run main.go -staleness=<seconds>
 ```
 - `-staleness=0` (default) reads at leader
-- positive value reads from followers up to that staleness
+- `-staleness=-600` reads at closest replica, allowing up to 10 minutes of staleness
-- negative value forces leader reads

 Check TPS and total operations in the log output.